mrobinson513/TouchOSC-GenMDM-X/docs/ISSUES.md

 It's not yet clear if presets are actually saved. `GENMDM_103.txt#L60` implies that presets are saved to RAM, which typically means anything in RAM is lost after a power cycle.

 ## Output quality
 Many Genesis / Megadrive models available for sale these days, either Model1 or Model2, have the unfortunate luck of having inferior sound circuitry.
-The chip usage itself doesn't appear to be the issue, instead
+The chip usage itself doesn't appear to be the issue, instead relates to the amplification circuitry.
+Some mods have been published to improve the amp quality, but requires some careful soldering.

 # Out of scope controls